• Home

 Risk Sharing Between the Public and Private Sectors

-Risk sharing between the public and private sectors ensures that each sector has “skin in the game” and is incentivized to make the project successful.
+Risk sharing between the public and private sectors ensures that each has “skin in the game” and is incentivized to make the project successful.
 Traditional risks assumed by the public entity – such as financing and long-term operations – are often transferred to the private sector, and the private sector is compensated for this additional risk.

 Private Investment & Creative Financing